What Are Consumer Insights?

-by DJ Team, on February 18, 2020
+February 18, 2020 •DJ Team

 It was more conjecture than conviction, with online marketers touting lofty concepts like the study of “online consumer behavior” to craft a “consumer journey” but without any concrete method for calculating and tracking digital consumers in the first place.

-Adopting technology like advanced data analytics software gives businesses and marketing experts a way to comprehensively study shoppers’ behavior and expound on consumer insights — using much more detailed, coherent and accurate data.
+The plethora of data points and analytics reports now accessible overwhelms even the most-seasoned marketing professional.
+Adopting technology like DemandJump’s advanced customer behavior data analytics software gives businesses and marketing experts a way to expound on consumer insights — using much more detailed, coherent, and accurate data.

 With that level of visibility, companies can confidently make business decisions based on numbers instead of gut feelings.
 They also gain the ability to track the success of their digital marketing campaigns, along with discovering new ways to improve performance and profit.

-What is an Insight in Marketing?
+What Is an Insight in Marketing?

 The word “insight” is defined in the dictionary as “the capacity to gain an accurate and deep, intuitive understanding of a person or thing.”
 That’s precisely what data-driven consumer insights deliver to companies and digital marketing firms.